syncfusion-content/asp.netmvc-docs/aspnetmvc/Menu/Getting-Started.md

 ## Initialize sub-level Menu items

 Each Menu items consist of list of sub level Menu items.
 Refer the following guidelines to initialize the sub level items of Menu control.
-The ParentIdfield property maps root level Menu item to its sub level Menu item.
+The ParentId field property maps root level Menu item to its sub level Menu item.
 In Menu Widgets mention the RootLevelItems and SubLevelItems Data Source in the Datasource property.
 The Child field property is used to define sub level Menu items of parent Menu item.

 The following code example explains the initialization of first level sub menu items of Menu control.